sthagen/pm4py-pm4py-core/docs/source/api.rst

   * :meth:`pm4py.llm.abstract_petri_net`; provides the abstraction of a Petri net
   * :meth:`pm4py.llm.abstract_declare`; provides the abstraction of a DECLARE model
   * :meth:`pm4py.llm.abstract_log_skeleton`; provides the abstraction of a log skeleton model
+  * :meth:`pm4py.llm.explain_visualization`; explains one of the visualizations provided in pm4py using LVMs.

 The following methods can be executed directly against the LLM APIs: